-If ever there were a little bit of paradise here on Earth, it can be found beneath the sacred boughs of the “ancient” trees of the Joyce Kilmer Memorial Forest.
-Many thanks to Tommy the Shoeless One for his venerable words of wisdom for me to take a Look~See.
-So after a splendid day of whitewater with Ocoee Adventure Center, and a rather entertaining full moon evening of raft guide bonfire antics, that’s exactly what we set out to do.
-Taking the scenic route from the Ocoee headed home to the Green River, Joyce Kilmer was the first stop.
-With two whole wheat sub rolls smeared with p~nut butter and one banana to wash it down with (guess who forgot the water?!?), we hit the road.
+If ever there were a little bit of paradise here on Earth then may be found beneath the sacred boughs of the ancient trees of the Joyce Kilmer Memorial Forest.
+After a splendid day of whitewater with Ocoee Adventure Center, and a rather entertaining full moon evening of raft guide bonfire antics we went for a visit.
+Taking the scenic route from the Ocoee heading home to the Green River, Joyce Kilmer was the first stop.
+With two whole wheat sub rolls smeared with peanut butter and one banana for dessert, we hit the road.

 The Joyce Kilmer Memorial Forest was established July 30 1936, after great effort on the part of the Veterans of Foreign War.
 Beginning in 1934, they petitioned the government to honor one of their fallen with a fitting and living and lasting memorial.
 That fallen comrade was Joyce Kilmer, author of the widely read poem “Trees. ” His simple yet profound words capture the Universal Truths of the insignificance of man in the Grand Scheme of Things, and that Nature alone is Truly Divine.